-Stopping beside a shelter, we were invaded by a mob of curious wasps.
+Stopping beside a shelter, a mob of curious wasps started invading our space.
 After deciding this could get ugly, we moved away a safe distance and set up camp.
 Two vans and motorhome pulled in and luckily for us, provided a distraction for the wasps!

 A beautiful cool clear night provided us with a peaceful night of star-gazing.
 Perfect!